2i2c-org/report-czi-2021/main.md

 :align: center
 :name: prs_by_repository

-PRs authored by a 2i2c team member that were merged in the last three months, for key upstream communities.
+PRs authored by a 2i2c team member that were merged in the last two quarters, for key upstream communities.
 See latest data at [2i2c.org/kpis](https://2i2c.org/kpis).
 :::

-2i2c now **employs 6 “distinguished contributors” to the Jupyter Community**, as well as several team members that create training and guidance programs to help communities use these open source tools to their full potential.
+2i2c now [**employs 6 “distinguished contributors” to the Jupyter Community**](https://jupyter.org/about#distinguished-contributors), as well as several team members that create training and guidance programs to help communities use these open source tools to their full potential.
 We have driven major enhancements to technology in the stack, such as bringing [Binder-like environment building to JupyterHub](https://2i2c.org/blog/2024/jupyterhub-binderhub-gesis/), or [creating a more flexible and powerful user environment selector](https://github.com/yuvipanda/jupyterhub-fancy-profiles), or [defining a new documentation back-end for the Jupyter Book ecosystem](https://executablebooks.org/en/latest/blog/2023/new-project-members/).

 We believe that no other organization exists that has served such a diverse collection of community partners in open science workflows while providing entirely open source technology that is driven by multi-stakeholder communities of practice.
 This highlights our commitment to ensuring these open source communities are healthy.